Can I Request to Have a C-Section?

 - problems with the placenta in future pregnancies

 Another potential risk of having a scheduled C-section that is not medically necessary is giving birth to a late pre-term baby (born between 34 and 36 weeks).
 Why?
 Because the due date (also called the expected delivery date, or EDD) may be wrong.
 Your due date is 40 weeks from the first day of your last menstrual period (LMP).
 If you deliver on your due date, your baby is actually only about 38 weeks old — that’s because your egg didn’t become fertilized until about 2 weeks after the start of your last menstrual period.

-Although a traditional labor and delivery may seem scary and unpredictable, vaginal delivery usually carries fewer risks than a C-section.
+You might be impatient to meet your little one, but vaginal delivery usually carries fewer risks than a C-section.
 Plus, you can come home sooner and recover quicker with a vaginal delivery.